 - Location: At the middle of your story after the initiation.

-Ahh, the moment we've all been waiting for!
 The resolution is like the climax or the big finale of the story.
 It's where the conflicts and problems are finally resolved, and you tie up loose ends.
+However, some stories wrap up with warm and fuzzy bows.
+That's when you share the results, good or bad.

 - Purpose: Provide closure to the story